All posts filed under: Motivation

 Getting ready for CAT D-day

-You have around a week or so left and some of you might still be awaiting answers to some questions such as — should I listen to what happened in the earlier slots, what should I do if I know I might not get sleep Saturday night etc. Last year I made an audio clip that answered all of these queries, queries that deal specifically with the three days leading up to the test and all the pending questions.
-Getting ready for CAT D-day As promised I am also taking a stress buster session — Anything But CAT — along with my colleagues on Friday.
-We will host five rooms where we will discuss specific non-CAT topics of interest: Cricket & Tennis, Football and other sports, Harry Potter & Fantasy Books, Music Room, Quizzing.
-I’ll be handling the Cricket & Tennis room along with Amit Sir and Param sir (and all of our other stalwarts will also be there in each of the other rooms).
-I am looking forward to evening sessions and interacting with …
+You have a few days left, and some of you might still be awaiting answers to some questions, such as whether you should listen to what happened in the earlier slots, what you should do if you know you might not get sleep Saturday night, etc. A few years ago, I made an audio clip (initially shot as a video) that answered all of these queries, queries that deal specifically with the three days leading up to the test, and all the pending questions.
+As on every Friday before the CAT day, we are doing a stress buster session — Anything But CAT.
+We will host five rooms where we will discuss specific non-CAT topics of interest: Cricket & Tennis, Football and other sports, Harry Potter & Fantasy Books, Music Room, and Quizzing.
+All IMS students will receive a link for the same.

 How to manage work and prepare for the CAT